Refer a Patient

 How much does comfort care cost?

-The costs of comfort care varies depending on the provider and other factors.
-More than 85 percent of hospice patients are covered by the Medicare Hospice Benefit.
-Medicaid and private insurers cover comfort care costs as well.
-Deductibles and co-pays may apply.
-Typically comfort care organizations such as Crossroads work with patients and families to ensure they receive the support they need.
-Learn more about who pays for hospice care.
+The costs of comfort care vary based on the provider and specific services needed.
+However, over 85 percent of hospice patients are covered by the Medicare Hospice Benefit, with Medicaid and many private insurers also covering comfort care.
+While deductibles and co-pays may apply, organizations like Crossroads work closely with patients and families to ensure they receive the care and support they need.
+For more details, explore our guide on who pays for hospice care.

 Contact us now to learn more.

-The decision to opt for comfort care should be made by the patient, if possible, along with loved ones and physicians.
-If you have more questions about comfort care, the professionals at Crossroads are available 24/7 to provide support with services including hospice and palliative comfort care as well as grief counseling and other support options.
-View the locations we service, call us at 855-327-4677, or chat or email us with any questions via the green bar above.
+The decision to pursue comfort care should involve the patient when possible, loved ones, and physicians.
+If you have questions about comfort care, Crossroads professionals are available 24/7 to provide support, including hospice, palliative care, grief counseling, and other services.
+View the locations we service, call us at 855-327-4677, or chat or email us with any questions via the green bar at the top of this page.